-- Be involved in the planning and running of an international trip, for example a camp abroad, including producing an event plan - Evidence you could use may include one or more of the following: a visit from to a planning meeting or international trip, a written or verbal statement from an observer describing the learner's role in the planning and running of an international trip, letters to parents for the international trip, an event plan, discussion with the learner, this should focus on their role planning and running an international trip and should be accompanied by another form of evidence. - Support young people taking part in an international experience - Evidence you could use may include one or more of the following: a visit from to a planning meeting the learner is supporting, a sectional visit that showcases the learner's support to young people taking part in an international experience, a written or verbal statement from an observer describing your role in providing support to young people attending an international experience, letters and other resources created to support young people on an international experience, discussion with the learner, this should focus on their role providing support to young people attending an international experience and should be accompanied by another form of evidence. - · Establish or actively maintain a link, and exchange information, with a Scout Group outside of the UK
+• Be involved in the planning and running of an international trip, for example a camp abroad, including producing an event plan

+Evidence you could use may include one or more of the following: a visit from to a planning meeting or international trip, a written or verbal statement from an observer describing the learner's role in the planning and running of an international trip, letters to parents for the international trip, an event plan, discussion with the learner, this should focus on their role planning and running an international trip another form of evidence.

+• Support young people taking part in an international experience

+Evidence you could use may include one or more of the following: a visit from to a planning meeting the learner is supporting, a sectional visit that showcases the learner's support to young people taking part in an international experience, a written or verbal statement from an observer describing your role in providing support to young people attending an international experience, letters and other resources created to support young people on an international experience, discussion with the learner, this should focus on their role providing support to young people attending an international experience.

+• Establish or actively maintain a link, and exchange information, with a Scout Group outside of the UK